 Dual diagnosis treatment refers to a program of treatment that includes psychiatric services and addiction treatment services.
 Up until fairly recently, addiction and mental health concerns were viewed as entirely separate.
 Now, it is understood that for one condition to be effectively treated, both must be addressed simultaneously.
 If they are not, the symptoms associated with the mental illness will often bring a person back to drug and alcohol use, or the symptoms of the addiction will cause the person to stop taking their medication.
 For example, say a person has been struggling with alcoholism and severe social anxiety.
 Social anxiety is treated with a combination of therapy and medication (a benzodiazepine like Valium).
 The person in treatment for anxiety doesn’t let their therapist know they have been self-medicating with alcohol.
 Instead, they decide to stop drinking for a couple of weeks, and their anxiety symptoms subside.
 However, as soon as the person starts drinking again, they either forget to take their medication or stop going to therapy and choose to stay home and nurse a hangover instead.
 One treatment will not work unless all existing issues are adequately addressed.

-At Evoke Wellness MA, we offer dual diagnosis treatment options to clients who have been struggling with mental illnesses and substance abuse simultaneously.
+At Evoke Wellness at Cohasset, we offer dual diagnosis treatment options to clients who have been struggling with mental illnesses and substance abuse simultaneously.
 Then, mental health concerns were treated in psychiatric hospitals, and addictive disorders were treated in drug and alcohol rehab centers.
 Now, the relationship between the two is more thoroughly understood, and treatment options are available to address both conditions simultaneously in one facility.
 Our Massachusetts rehab center provides a full continuum of clinical care, combining therapeutic intervention with medication-assisted treatment options and holistic modalities.

 Call Now For Priority Admission to Our Addiction Treatment Programs

 We take a personalized approach to dual diagnosis recovery.
 No two clients follow the same treatment program — the specifics of each program are custom-tailored to meet the unique needs of the individual.
-As a result, Evoke Wellness MA has quickly become one of the state’s most trusted dual diagnosis treatment providers.
+As a result, Evoke Wellness at Cohasset has quickly become one of the state’s most trusted dual diagnosis treatment providers.
 Contact us today to learn more about addiction, mental illness, and the necessity of dual diagnosis treatment options.